Adityaakr/StellarX/README.md

 ## Overview

-**STELLARX** is a modular asset-sharing layer built on the Stellar blockchain.
-It allows users to seamlessly share, trade, and manage digital assets with enhanced security and scalability.
+**StellarX** is a modular asset-sharing layer built on the Stellar blockchain.
+It allows users to seamlessly share, trade, and manage Messages and Transactions with enhanced security and scalability.
 This project leverages Stellar's robust network to offer fast and low-cost transactions, making it an ideal platform for decentralized applications.

+**Why we need StellarX**

+# StellarX: Unified Communication & Transactions

+- Combines communication & finance in one platform.
+- Enhances financial inclusion with secure transactions.
+- Empowers users with data control via decentralized storage.

 ## Features

 - **Modular Design**: Easily extend and customize functionalities to suit different needs.
 - **Secure Transactions**: Built on the Stellar network ensuring high security and reliability.
 - **Low-Cost Operations**: Take advantage of Stellar's low transaction fees.
-- **Scalable Infrastructure**: Designed to handle a growing number of transactions and users efficiently.
+- **Modular Scalable Infrastructure**: Designed to handle a growing number of transactions and users efficiently.

+**Technology Stack**

+* **Frontend Development:** soroban-react, Typescript , Nextjs , Chakra-UI
+* **Smart Contract Development:** Soroban SDK, Rust

+**Integration with soroban-react**

+This project utilizes soroban-react to establish a seamless connection between your React frontend and the Soroban smart contracts. soroban-react provides functionalities such as:

+* Connecting to a Soroban network
+* Interacting with deployed smart contracts
+* Managing user accounts and wallets

+**Getting Started**

+1. **Prerequisites:**
+    * Node.js and npm (or yarn) installed on your system
+    * A Soroban development environment set up (refer to Soroban documentation)

 ## Prerequisites